Course Catalog

 5 units

 Final course of intermediate sequence includes grammar study, vocabulary building, extensive writing, and discussion.
 Reading of a French or Francophone novel is an integral part of course.
-(Formerly Intermediate French.)
-Prerequisite(s): course 5 or placement by interview.
-(General Education Code(s): CC, IH.)
+Prerequisite(s): FREN 5 or placement by assessment.
+(General Education Code(s): CC.)

 Lower Division